-Top Hat The Musical, based on the classic Fred Astaire film of the 30s, has come to the Lowry Theatre and has entranced viewers with its beautiful music and comedy.
+Top Hat The Musical, based on the classic Fred Astaire film of the 30s, is entrancing viewers at the Lowry with its beautiful music and comedy.

 The story, adapted for the stage by Mathew White and Howard Jacques, focuses on the love story between charismatic performer Jerry Travers (played by Phillip Attmore) and the strong Dale Tremont (played by Nicole-Lily Baisden), who, through a case of mistaken identity, have struggles in their relationship.

-Attmore’s performance was incredibly charismatic.
-He perfectly captured the smooth-talking, charming Jerry Travers in every aspect of his performance.
-His voice captured the vintage Hollywood star, and his dancing was perfectly magnetic to the audience.
-In truth, there really is not much to fault in Attmore’s portrayal.
-Not to be outdone, Baisden matched Attmore’s energy, putting in an incredible performance.
-She captured the plucky but fierce Dale Tremont with style.
+Attmore’s perfectly captures the smooth-talking, charming Hollywood star Jerry Travers, and his dancing is magnetic.
+There really is not much to fault in Attmore’s portrayal.
+Not to be outdone, Baisden matches Attmore’s energy, putting in an incredible performance.
+She captures the plucky but fierce Dale Tremont with style.

 The set itself was beautifully designed.
 With an intricate backdrop and lighting effects used to make the audience feel as though they had been transported.
 You felt like you were in the scene, a feeling only reserved for the best theatrical performances.